Cooking show: Brazil

-The first cooking show on Brazilian television, Veja como se cozinha (English: "Watch How It's Cooked"), first aired from 1951–1958 with Marialice Prestes as its host, and then again from 1961–1963 featuring host Ofélia Anunciato.
+The first cooking show on Brazilian television, Veja como se cozinha (English: "Watch How It's Cooked"), first aired from 1951 to 1958 with Marialice Prestes as its host, and then again from 1961 to 1963 featuring host Ofélia Anunciato.
 Helena Sangirardi hosted Sirva-se de bons pratos (English: "Help Yourself to Good Dishes") in 1956 and A Alegria de Cozinhar (English: "The Joy of Cooking") in 1957.
-Cozinha Maravilhosa da Ofélia (English: "Ofélia's Wonderful Cuisine") was hosted by Ofélia Anunciato and aired from 1968–1998, becoming the longest-running Brazilian cooking show.
+Cozinha Maravilhosa da Ofélia (English: "Ofélia's Wonderful Cuisine") was hosted by Ofélia Anunciato and aired from 1968 to 1998, becoming the longest-running Brazilian cooking show.

 France

 In 1953, Jean d'Arcy, a French television director, was inspired by a cooking show in West Germany and brought the idea to France, resulting in the debut of the show Les Recettes de M. X (English: "The Recipes of Mr. X").
 Hosted by comedian Georges Adet, it was the first cooking show to air in France, starting in 1953 and ending a year later.
-Art et magie de la cuisine (English: "Art and Magic of the Kitchen"), hosted by chef Raymond Oliver, was another one of the first cooking shows to air in France, running from 1954–1967.
+Art et magie de la cuisine (English: "Art and Magic of the Kitchen"), hosted by chef Raymond Oliver, was another one of the first cooking shows to air in France, running from 1954 to 1967.

 Germany

-On 20 February 1953, Clemens Wilmenrod bittet zu Tisch (English: "Dinner Is Served"), the first cooking show in then-West Germany, was broadcast, with television chef Clemens Wilmenrod presenting recipes for foods such as Rumtopf and Toast Hawaii.
+On 20 February 1953, Clemens Wilmenrod bittet zu Tisch (English: "Clemens Wilmenrod Invites You to the Table"), the first cooking show in then-West Germany, was broadcast, with television chef Clemens Wilmenrod presenting recipes for foods such as Rumtopf and Toast Hawaii.